rhodyrstats/intro_r_workshop/lessons/01_basics.md

 One of the reasons for R's popularity is CRAN, [The Comprehensive R Archive Network](http://cran.r-project.org/).
 This is where you download R and also where most will gain access to packages (there are other places, but that is for later).
 Not much else to say about this now other than to be aware of it.

 ###Installing packages
-When a package gets installed, that means the source (or packaged binary for Windows) is downloaded and put into your library.
+When a package gets installed, that means the source is downloaded and put into your library.
 A default library location is set for you so no need to worry about that.
 In fact on Windows most of this is pretty automatic.
 Let's give it a shot.